Happy Thanksgiving! Please note that there are no classes November 25th-December 1st.

 The homework in AoPS classes requires complex and difficult thought.
 It requires creativity.
 Students need to struggle with deep and difficult problems in order to learn most effectively.
 When you take a shortcut through this process, you learn less.

 Ask yourself: Why am I here?
-To become a math rockstar?
+To become a math superstar?
 To be the best I can be?
 To learn?
-If you are unwilling to struggle with problems, if you are unwilling to welcome adversity and challenge, your goals will always remain just goals, forever out of reach.
+In order to achieve those goals you have to be willing to struggle with problems, welcoming adversity and challenge.

 Collaborating with classmates